 Factors Affecting Snake Plants Growth Rate

-Other than its variety, there are other several factors that decide how fast does sansevieria grow.
-So let’s take a look at a few things that affect the growth rate of snake plants.
+Other than snake plant’s variety, there are several other factors that decide how fast does sansevieria grow.

 Snake plants respond well to hot and dry environments.
 These grow well in a normal room temperature range of 60° F or more.
 You can grow a snake plant in your backyard or garden as long as the temperature does not go below 50° F.